Skip to content

 This will print something like 2024-05-04T13:05:01+02:00.

-You can specify your own formats by implementing the Innmind\TimeContinuum\Format interface.
+You can specify your own formats with the named constructor Innmind\TimeContinuum\Format::of().
 The format itself is described by a string that must be understood by the \DateTimeInterface::format() method.

 On a PointInTime you can access every part of the time it references (year, month, day, etc...), and has methods to modify the time to move forward or backward in time.